rust-lang/book/src/ch15-00-smart-pointers.md

 </figcaption>
 </figure>

-Most of this should look familliar: a struct, a trait implementation, and a main function that creates an instance of the struct.
+Most of this should look familiar: a struct, a trait implementation, and a main function that creates an instance of the struct.
 There is one part we haven't explained thoroughly yet: similarly to Chapter 13 when we looked at the Iterator trait with the `type Item`, the `type Target = T;` syntax is defining